 Sunlight vs Artificial Light

 You may think that artificial grow light isn’t as good as the natural sunshine.
 While sunlight was very important before the development of technology, today we have a lot of high-quality artificial lights that have the same influence on your plants as the light produced by the Sun.

 If you live in a colder area that doesn’t have enough sunshine, the grow lights can help a lot since they allow you to grow beautiful plants indoors.
-It’s always better to use different colour ranges, since the sunlight delivers a lot of different colours, even though your plants will grow just fine even with only one colour.
+It’s always better to use different color ranges, since the sunlight delivers a lot of different colors, even though your plants will grow just fine even with only one color.